ros-controls/ros2_controllers/gpio_controllers/doc/userdoc.rst

 .. note::

   When no state interface is provided in the param file, the controller will try to use state_interfaces from ros2_control's config placed in the URDF for configured gpio interfaces.
-  However, Command interfaces will not be configured based on the available URDF setup.
+  However, command interfaces will not be configured based on the available URDF setup.

 .. code-block:: yaml